Neighbours, Toropchenko score as Blues beat Wild 3-1 to snap a three-game losing streak

 ST. LOUIS (AP) — Jake Neighbours and Alexey Toropchenko scored as the St. Louis Blues beat the Minnesota Wild 3-1 Saturday night to snap a three-game losing streak.

-Torey Krug also scored and Jordan Binnington stopped 21 shots to help the Blues win for just the second time in seven games (2-4-1).
+Torey Krug had a goal and an assist, and Jordan Binnington stopped 21 shots to help the Blues win for just the second time in seven games (2-4-1).

+“By no means do I think we played our best,” Blues interim coach Drew Bannister said.
+“But we found a way to win in the end.
+That’s an important game for us.
+That’s an important two points.
+We’ve got to build momentum off this going on to the road.”

+St. Louis now sits three points ahead of Minnesota and entered play seven points behind Nashville in the race for the final Western Conference wild card.

 Jon Merrill scored and Marc-Andre Fleury made 24 saves for Minnesota in its third straight loss.